jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A person may not operate an unsafe motor vehicle on a road.
 (2) If the regulations or the rules require a vehicle to have current evidence of vehicle inspection or a current certificate of loading, or both, a person may not operate the vehicle on a road without the appropriate current evidence of vehicle inspection or certificate or both (as the case may require).
 (3) A person operating a motor vehicle that is required to have current evidence of vehicle inspection or a certificate of loading must comply with the provisions in the regulations and the rules concerning such evidence or certificate, and the operation of the vehicle.
-(4) Evidence of vehicle inspection must be displayed on the vehicle to which it applies.
+(4) Evidence of vehicle inspection must be—
+  (a) displayed on the vehicle to which it applies; or (b) electronically available in a manner prescribed by the regulations or rules.
-(5) A certificate of loading must be displayed on the vehicle to which it applies if required by the rules.
+(5) A certificate of loading must, if required by the regulations or rules, be— (a) displayed on the vehicle to which it applies; or (b) electronically available in a manner prescribed by the regulations or rules.

 ### 7 Drivers not to be reckless or dangerous
 (1) A person may not drive a motor vehicle, or cause a motor vehicle to be driven, recklessly.